 Nexus repository manager tutorial: Get started with the OSS Maven tool

-If you’re doing software development, you’re more than likely deploying to a local Maven repository.
+If you’re doing software development, you’re more than likely deploying to a local Apache Maven repository.
 The Nexus repository manager tends to be one of the more popular options, and with both and open source version (Nexus OSS) and one that comes with paid support (Nexus Pro), there really aren’t any articulable barriers to adoption.

 In this Nexus repository manager tutorial, we’ll demonstrate how to download Nexus, install Nexus, start the Nexus administrative console and even upload a Java JAR file into the Nexus releases repository.
 A video accompanies this Nexus repository tutorial to fill in any gaps this article leaves unfilled.
 This tutorial focuses on the OSS Nexus repository – version 2.14 to be exact.
 Both Nexus OSS and Nexus Pro have version 3 releases available, but those will be discussed in a subsequent Nexus repository manager tutorial.